yinanchen/datascience/PracticalML/week4/README.md

  library(caret)
  library(randomForest)
 ```
-* Step 2:  Build classifier by random forest and use 3-folds cross-validation
+* Step 2:  Build classifier by random forest and use "3-folds" cross-validation
+K is a free number.
+3,5,10 are popular number.
 ```r
 set.seed(7826)
 control <- trainControl(method = "cv", number = 3)
 model <- train(classe ~ ., data = train, method = "rf", trControl = control)
 ```
 * Step 3: examine model performance
+The error rate can help you to know the model performance.
+Since K-fold cross validation were chosen, just evaluate the model through
+classical index - Accuracy : the proportion of the total number of predictions that were correct.
 ```r
   print(model)
 ```